VigilantLizard/FURSLists/README.md

 # Blacklist
 High-level threats, such as users who are known to have groomed minors or willingly exposed them to NSFW content, *especially* if said minors didn't want to see such.
 Illegal content encouragement also falls under this.
 - **[Holo/Just_Holograms](https://www.roblox.com/users/64798307/profile):** Known to put very suggestive, fetishistic content on his "SFW" Twitter, which is linked on his Roblox profile.
 Also known to have pushed his inflation fetish art on a 14-year-old when he was 19, denying ever doing anything wrong.
-- **[NathansWildFurries](https://www.roblox.com/users/6149616533/profile)/[SkullDogRose](https://www.roblox.com/users/7450781597/profile):** User is known to have brought minors to adult platforms and is heavily involved with several Roblox vore communities.
+- **[NathansWildFurries](https://www.roblox.com/users/6149616533/profile):** User is known to have brought minors to adult platforms and is heavily involved with several Roblox vore communities.
 User also has many "nom" (vore) and eating games favorited.
+- **[SkullDogRose](https://www.roblox.com/users/7450781597/profile):** User is known to have brought minors to adult platforms and is heavily involved with several Roblox vore communities.
+User also has many "nom" (vore) and eating games favorited.
+Duplicate entry from NathansWildFurries.
 - **[JayceonY2k](https://www.roblox.com/users/7424633171/profile):** User is in many ERP groups.
 Bio is a ROT cipher which translates to "shota who loves dirty pxdos; game only; ask for socials"